|

 INTERFAITH PRAYER:

 New Thought churches and spiritual centers are well aligned to create an interfaith vigil for global healing to which you can invite your community.
 Make contact with your peers representing different religious traditions and share with them all the opportunities for connection and dialogue coming together at this important time.
 There is probably an Interfaith Council in your city; invite its members to engage in the planning and co-sponsor your events.
 There are four Sundays in September—all dates would be the perfect to schedule meditation services and sacred sharing.
-The International Day of Peace takes place on Wednesday, September 21, and Wednesday night services and meditations would be another great opportunity to sponsor citywide events in your church.
+The International Day of Peace takes place on Sunday, September 21.
+Services and meditations is a great opportunity to sponsor citywide events in your church.

 A search index for prayers, celebrations and invocations from all Faiths can be found at http://www.worldprayers.org/